Getting Rid of Rodents (Rats and Mice)

 For more information

-For more information, visit the BC Ministry of Environment website at www.gov.bc.ca/env/, or contact your local environmental health officer.
+For more information, visit Government of British Columbia – Rodents at http://www2.gov.bc.ca/gov/content/environment/pesticides-pest-management/managing-pests/animals/rodents, or contact your local environmental health officer.